‘Days Of Our Lives’ Spoilers: Chad Proposes To Abigail, Sonny Takes A Huge Step With Paul

 Sonny had believed he was the killer and confessed to the crime.
 However, while Abigail (Marci Miller) recovered at the hospital, Chad (Billy Flynn) decided that with his best friend, Sonny, being accused of a crime he apparently did not commit, he has to go to the police on account of the photograph obtained from Dario Hernandez (Jordi Vilasuso) that appears to link him to Deimos’ murder.

-The photo in question shows Chad kneeling over Deimos’ body and apparently wiping blood off the knife that killed Deimos.
+The photo in question shows Chad kneeling over Deimos’ body and apparently wiping the blood off the knife that killed Deimos.
 However, Days Of Our Lives spoilers reveal that Sonny and Chad recover memories that convince them they did not kill Deimos.

 DOOL spoilers tease that the police eventually release the two after concluding that the evidence against them is at best circumstantial, according to CDL.